 1. Become an enterprise member of i4cp to gain access to five research briefs and a variety of other collaboration resources:

-- Critical traits of collaborative leaders – Spring 2017
+- Critical traits of collaborative leaders – Summer 2017

 - Keys to managing work collaboratively – Summer 2017

-- Talent practices that drive collaboration – Summer 2017
+- Talent practices that drive collaboration – Fall 2017

 - Ways to avoid collaboration overload - Fall 2017